 - A variety of options based on an alternative service delivery model for providing services, or for sharing service provision with another public sector body

-- A number of options to redesign service provision within Social Services
+- Several options to redesign service provision within Social Services

 - A review of grant support to external and third sector bodies